About Bruce Fuhrer

 • Fossombronia fuhreri (Fuhrer's Frillwort) and Bazzania fuhreri.

-Bruce has spent decades wandering Australian forests, particularly within
+Bruce spent decades wandering Australian forests, particularly within

 Victoria and Tasmania, searching for unusual and undiscovered fungi.

-He has volunteered countless hours delivering guided walks and talks
+He volunteered countless hours delivering guided walks & talks to local

-to diverse local groups.
-Bruce worked for 25 years in the School of Biology
+groups.
+He worked for 25 years in the School of Biology at

 • 2011 Order of Australia Medal (OAM)